Payscape/Payscape-Gateway-CakePHP-Plugin/readme.md

 * Edit Config/payscape.php:
 *userid* = your Payscape username
 *userpass* = your Payscape password
-* Move /Config/payscape.php to your /app/Config folder.
+* Copy /Config/payscape.php to your /app/Config folder.

 * Load the Payscape Plugin in your Config/bootstrap file.
 ```